Daallo Airlines Flight 159: Investigation

 A security camera recording from the airport shows two men, seemingly airport workers, giving a laptop to Borleh.
 US officials have said that investigators believe the bomber had some type of connection to airline or airport personnel.

 At least 20 people, including government officials and the two airline employees, were arrested on suspicion of being linked to the attack.
-A Serbian pilot, Vlatko Vodopivec, criticised the lack of security around the aircraft at the airport, describing the facility as "chaotic".
+The Serbian captain, Vlatko Vodopivec, criticised the lack of security around the aircraft at the airport, describing the facility as "chaotic."
 In an interview with the Associated Press, Vodopivec explained that "the security is zero.
 When we park there, some 20 to 30 people come to the tarmac ...
 No one has a badge or those yellow vests.
 They enter and leave the aircraft, and no one knows who is who...
 They can put anything inside when passengers leave the aircraft."

 Mohamed Ibrahim Yassin Olad, the CEO of Daallo Airlines, stated that the airline would keep flying to Somalia, despite the incident.
 "We have been there for 25 years," he said.
 "Our efforts to keep Somalia linked to the rest of the world will continue."

-On 13 February, eleven days after the incident, the Islamist militant group Al-Shabaab, in an email statement, claimed responsibility for the attack, stating that it was "retribution for the crimes committed by the coalition of Western crusaders and their intelligence agencies against the Muslims of Somalia."
+On 13 February, eleven days after the incident, the Islamist militant group Al-Shabaab, in an email statement, claimed responsibility for the attack stating that it was "retribution for the crimes committed by the coalition of Western crusaders and their intelligence agencies against the Muslims of Somalia."
 Al-Shabaab also said that it targeted Turkish Airlines because Turkey is a NATO state supporting Western operations in Somalia and that they were targeting Western intelligence officials and Turkish NATO soldiers who were on board.

 Criminal convictions

-On 30 May 2016, a Somali military court found two men guilty of planning the plot and of being members of al-Shabab and sentenced them to life in prison.
+On 30 May 2016, a Somali military court found two men guilty of planning the plot and of being members of al-Shabaab and sentenced them to life in prison.
 One of the two men was a former security official at the airport and the other, who financed the attack, had eluded arrest and was tried in absentia.
-Eight other airport workers were convicted of aiding the plot, but were not convicted of being members of al-Shabab, and were given prison sentences ranging from six months to four years.
-They had a number of roles at the airport, including security screeners, a police officer, a porter and immigration officers.
+Eight other airport workers were convicted of aiding the plot, but were not convicted of being members of al-Shabaab, and were given prison sentences ranging from six months to four years.
+They had a number of roles at the airport including security screeners, a police officer, a porter, and immigration officers.